Paria River

-The Paria River /pəˈriːə/ is a tributary of the Colorado River, approximately 95 mi long, in southern Utah and northern Arizona in the United States.
+The Paria River (/pəˈriːə/, rhymes with "Maria") is a tributary of the Colorado River, approximately 95 mi long, in southern Utah and northern Arizona in the United States.
 It drains a rugged and arid region northwest of the Colorado, flowing through roadless slot canyons along part of its course.
+The name Paria (also spelled "Pahreah") is derived from the language of the Ute and Southern Paiute peoples in the area, meaning "mud water".